 There are a number of laws that define rights and responsibilities related to sexual assault:

 Title IX is a comprehensive United States federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 The main objective of Title IX is to avoid the use of federal money in ways that support sex discrimination in education programs and to provide individuals with effective protection against those practices.
 In an educational institution, such as a university, Title IX also applies to any education or training program operated by a recipient of federal financial assistance.
-To learn more about Title IX, visit the United States Department of Justice website.
+To learn more about Title IX, visit the UO Title IX website.

 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 The Jeanne Clery Act requires colleges and universities to publish an annual security report (ASR), have a public crime log, disclose crime statistics for incidents that occur on campus or in unobstructed public areas immediately adjacent to or running through the campus and at certain non-campus facilities, issue timely warnings about Jeanne Clery Act crimes which pose a serious or ongoing threat to students and employees, devise an emergency response notification and testing policy, compile and report fire data to the federal government and publish an annual fire safety report, and enact policies and procedures to handle reports of missing students.
 To learn more about the Jeanne Clery Act, visit the Clery Center for Security On Campus website.